quantastica/quantum-circuit/README.md

 ## crz

-Controlled rotation around the Z-axis by given angle (CPHASE)
+Controlled rotation around the Z-axis by given angle

 **Qubits:** 2